Schweppes = Schweppes - AG Opinion in parallel goods dispute

 Sounds simple, but trade marks, like so much in life, are rarely so straightforward as Schweppes, Coca Cola and Red Paralela can attest.

-As David Brophy explained in that post, the Barcelona Commercial Court (nº 8) decided to refer four questions to the EU Court of Justice.
+The Barcelona Commercial Court (nº 8) decided to refer four questions to the EU Court of Justice.
 Two of these four questions deal specifically with the limits of the trade mark function of origin.

 The first question: